 It incorporates ingredients like glycerol, agmatine, and l-norvaline, which is what creates this effect.

 This is definitely a great product for the lifter who is wanting to enhance the “pump”, and really push their limits.

 Plus, it's another great option for a workout any time during the day or night, since it has no caffeine, and can also be added to other pre-workouts!

-Traditionally, I would recommend this product to anyone who is doing "bodybuilding-style" workouts ... also known as training for "hypertrophy".
+Traditionally, I would recommend this product to anyone who is doing "bodybuilding-style" workouts ... also known as training for "hypertrophy" or muscle growth.